mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 | Mar.
 13 - Mar.
 19 | $429                   | 16 (2.3/day)           | $528                 | 9 (1.3/day)          |
 | Mar.
 20 - Mar.
 30 | $429                   | 49 (4.5/day)           | $558                 | 13 (1.2/day)         |

+It's too small a sample to make any big claims, but it suggests that TinyPilot's customers are less sensitive to price than I expected.
+Especially for the PoE model, customers bought at roughly the same rate even when I raised the price by $80 (17%).

+The capitalist in me wants to keep raising prices to maximize profits, but another part of me has this irrational feeling that the "correct" price should be $350 for the base model.

+I was recently re-reading the blog post I wrote about [creating the first TinyPilot prototype](/tinypilot/#commercial-solutions) and I balked at the $500 price tag for existing KVM over IP products:

+> Next, I looked at commercial KVM over IP solutions.
+They provide similar functionality to Dell’s iDRAC, but they’re external devices that connect to a computer’s keyboard, video, and mouse ports (hence the name KVM).
+Sadly, they’re even more expensive, ranging in price from $500 to $1000 per unit.

+I still would like to have a TinyPilot offering that would appeal to the version of me from 2020 who just wants an easy way to manage his home VM server without spending a fortune.

+I think the higher price makes sense now while TinyPilot is constrained in both [supply](/retrospectives/2023/01/#losing-450k-in-a-single-email) and [production speed](#getting-over-the-3pl-hump), but I'm hoping I can eventually reduce prices again and make it up in volume.

 ## Were trade-ins a dumb idea?

-Every time we release a new hardware version, I get requests from customers asking if they can trade in their old devices for the new one.
+Every time TinyPilot releases a new hardware version, I get requests from customers asking if they can trade in their old devices for the new one.
 In the past, I've told them we don't have a process for that, but I can offer them a big discount on the new version.

-This year, TinyPilot's primary constraint is the availibility of Raspberry Pis (TODO: link).
+This year, TinyPilot's primary constraint is the [availibility of Raspberry Pis](/retrospectives/2023/01/#losing-450k-in-a-single-email).
 Because of that, I'm trying to maximize the amount we can earn from our scarce supply of Raspberry Pis.

 Instead of offering customers a discount on new devices, I had the brilliant idea of offering trade-ins.
-Discounting a new device would mean we're failing to maximize the value of our limited Raspberry Pis.
-Every device we've ever sold has used the same model Raspberry Pi 4B, so if I let customers trade in their old devices, I could upgrade them and just re-use their existing Pi.

-I thought trade-ins would be easy, and about half of them were.
-The customer purchased a trade-in from us, they sent in their device, we recycled as many parts as possible to convert it to a Voyager 2a, and we sent it back.
-The more complicated cases were customers who needed a TinyPilot on-hand, so we'd build a Voyager 2a using refurbished parts, send that to the customer first, and then take their old device in exchange.
-And in some cases, customers were trading in up to four devices one-by-one, so it got labor-intensive.
+I thought trade-ins would be easy: the customer would send ther device to us, we'd recycled as many parts as possible to convert it to a Voyager 2a, then send it back.

-At a certain point, I asked the support team to defer all trade-in requests until after we completed the transition to the 3PL vendor.
-Of course, we haven't received a single trade-in request since I said that, so it didn't win us anything.
+In reality, the process was more complicated and labor-intensive.
+A lot of customers rely on their TinyPilots for day-to-day work, so they didn't want to be without it while we upgraded it.
+In those cases, we sold them a Voyager 2a made from refurbished parts, then gave them a partial refund when we received their trade-in.

+And then there were customers who had multiple TinyPilot devices and needed all of them online.
+So we did the refurbished device thing, but one or two at a time for up to four devices.

+All the trade-ins went smoothly, but they were a lot more work than I expected.

-It's hard to weigh the tradeoffs of this decision because the upside is intangible.
-We're rewarding customers who stick with us and want to support the product, but I can't quantify that as a benefit.
+It's hard to weigh the tradeoffs of this decision because the upside is intangible &mdash; we're rewarding customers who stick with us and want to support the product.
 The downside of the trade-ins are very tangible, however.
 Trade-ins took, on average, 2-3x longer to process than normal sales, and we did them basically at-cost.

 If TinyPilot makdes a profit of $300-400 on each standard sale and each trade-in prevented us from making \~2.5 sales, each trade-in cost us $600-700.
 We did 22 trade-ins in total, so the trade-in program cost around $13k.

-If I had to do it over, I would:
+If I had to do it over, I would have still offered the trade-ins but with these adjustments:

 - Offer trade-ins to customers who asked but not advertise the offer broadly.
 - Use a separate support queue for trade-in requests, and set expectations that there might be a wait of a few weeks before we start the process with each customer.